fls-bioinformatics-core/ngsarchiver/README.rst

 working directory by default.
 Note that an existing archive directory will not be overwritten.

-The original directory must pass a number of checks before the archive is created, to avoid potential issues with the generated archive (see the section *Problem situations* below).
-Specifying the ``-c`` argument performs the checks without the archive creation; the ``--force`` argument ignores the results of the checks will always create the archive directory even if they don't pass.
+The source directory is unchanged by the creation of the archive director and must pass a number of checks before the archive is created.
+These checks are to identify potential issues that could arise later with the generated archive (see the section

-The original directory is unchanged by the creation of the archive directory.
+*Problem situations* below).

+If any check fails then the archive will not be created unless the ``--force`` argument is also specified (in which case the archive will be created regardless of the checks).
+Specifying the ``-c`` argument performs the checks without the archive creation.

-The format of the archive directory is described below in a separate section.
+The format of the archive directory is described below in a separate section (see
+*Archive directory format*).
+The archiver will refuse to make an archive of an archive directory.

 By default there is no limit on the size of ``tar.gz`` files created within the archive; the ``--size`` argument allows a limit to be set (e.g.
-``--size 50G``), in which case multiple ``tar.gz`` files will be created which will not exceed this size (aka "multi-volume archives).
+``--size 50G``), in which case multiple ``tar.gz`` files will be created which will not exceed this size (aka "multi-volume archives").

 By default the archiving uses ``gzip`` compression level 6 (the same default as Linux ``gzip``);